 The drone can be used in rescue operations, for monitoring and aerial surveying.

-Earlier www1.ru reported that Russian drones will have a new technical vision system.
+Earlier www1.ru reported that Russian drones will get a new technical vision system.

 Now on home